vmware/terraform-provider-avi/website/docs/d/avi_systemconfiguration.html.markdown

 * `ntp_configuration` - Dict settings for systemconfiguration.
 * `portal_configuration` - Dict settings for systemconfiguration.
 * `proxy_configuration` - Dict settings for systemconfiguration.
 * `secure_channel_configuration` - Configure secure channel properties.
+Field introduced in 18.1.4, 18.2.1.
 * `snmp_configuration` - Dict settings for systemconfiguration.
 * `ssh_ciphers` - Allowed ciphers list for ssh to the management interface on the controller and service engines.
+If this is not specified, all the default ciphers are allowed.
 * `ssh_hmacs` - Allowed hmac list for ssh to the management interface on the controller and service engines.
+If this is not specified, all the default hmacs are allowed.
 * `uuid` - Unique object identifier of the object.
 * `welcome_workflow_complete` - This flag is set once the initial controller setup workflow is complete.
+Field introduced in 18.2.3.